Dnyaneshwarr4/Demo-repo/README.md

-codes.js contains a javascript code of Currency Converter Logic.
+codes.js contains a Object containing all country codes with their respective Currency.